-As a motivational speaker, I am a big believer in rewards and recognition to keep inspiration alive in the workplace.
-This doesn't mean flaunting unsubstantiated praise on everyone.
+I am a big believer in rewards and recognition to keep inspiration alive in the workplace.
+However, this doesn't mean flaunting unsubstantiated praise on everyone.
 Recognition is an art and you have to get it right to avoid the mediocrity/ entitlement trap.

-As a parent I am reminded of rewards and consequences.
-I try to give motivational and inspiring speeches to my son( even though he doesn't understand them) on doing the right thing.
+As a parent, I am reminded of rewards and consequences.
+I give regular motivational and inspiring speeches to my son( even though he doesn't understand them) on doing the right thing.
 Yet in reality, all too often I end up rewarding bad behaviour.

-Beleive it or not, the same scenerio plays itself out in different ways in our workplaces.
-Leadership give motivational speeches for mediocre behaviour.
+Believe it or not, the same scenerio plays itself out in different ways in our workplaces.

 Some examples of rewarding undesireable behaviour:

-A difficult employee intimidates others and inadvertently they get rewarded.
-Nobody wants to work with them so they aren't included in difficult assignments or asked to do overtime.
+A difficult employee intimidates others, and inadvertently they get rewarded.
+As a result, nobody wants to work with them so they aren't included in difficult assignments or asked to do overtime.
 People are intimidated so they don't interrupt them or ask them questions.
 People leave them alone, just like they wanted.

 (Studies indicate difficult people get better shifts, better assignments and get preferential treatment)

 Leadership offers rewards to people who actually show up for work on time or are nice to customers.
-Recognizing mediocrity becomes commonplace.
-Management ends up bargaining with staff to do their job.
+As a consequence, recognizing mediocrity becomes commonplace and management ends up bargaining with staff to do their job.

 Leadership give the difficult employee the best shifts just because they don't want the hassle of hearing them complain.

-What come out of this giving in or bargaining is decreased dedication and a strong sense of entitlement.
+What come out of this bargaining is decreased dedication and a strong sense of entitlement.
 Instead of helping an employee become dedicated and self sufficient they become dependent and inspire conflict amoungst the ranks.
 Instead of sparking initiative they become idle and indulgent.

 Where are you recognizing mediocrity?
 Some of my thoughts: